The other side of Argentina

 What is chacarera?

 A traditional Argentine folk dance from the northwest provinces.
-It's lively, joyful, with rhythmic footwork (zapateo), handkerchief waving, and structured figures.
+It's lively, joyful, with rhythmic footwork (zapateo), and structured figures.
 Partners face each other but don't touch — all communication happens through rhythm, eye contact, and energy.

 What is zamba?
 (Not samba!)